 Not much is known about David Arthur Gaines, but what is known is that he was born on January 20th, 1963 in Raleigh, North Carolina and possessed an enjoyment of motorsport for many years.
 Gaines, a native of Goldston, North Carolina, began competing at the Caraway Speedway in 1985.
 Gaines, by trade an engineer at an electronics firm, was well known for crafting some rather impressive race engines, which won him three races and scored him 11 second places.
 He finished second in his division’s points table at Caraway in 1989, and did some other late model racing on the side, including one confirmed race where he raced against the Burtons.
 According to friends and family, Gaines’ love was racing, and he held his engineering position to fund his race team, which was managed by his father, Jerry, with David’s brother Todd on the box.

-Looking to move up, Gaines purchased a 1975 Oldsmobile Omega which had once been used by Dale Earnhardt, Sr. in the Busch Series and entered into the NASCAR Sportsman Division in 1990’s opening event, the Sportsman 100, at Charlotte, to be held May 20th.
+Looking to move up, Gaines purchased an Oldsmobile and entered into the NASCAR Sportsman Division in 1990’s opening event, the Sportsman 100, at Charlotte, to be held May 20th.
 Pre-race practice sessions were aplenty, as the 72 drivers entered into the race, most of them very new, tried to acclimate to the speedway.
 They’d have a qualifying session followed by two 20-lap qualifying races to determine the 40-car grid for the 67-lap race.
-Gaines was one of the drivers acclimating best, with Earnhardt himself giving tips to the new owner of his old car.

-During the final practice session before pre-race inspection on May 16th, driver inexperience led to a pileup breaking out in the west turn.
-In turn three, Ted Comstock of Rockwell, North Carolina spun his car, skidding up the track and sending the Chevrolet of successful Australian stock car racer Terri Sawyer, of Melbourne, into the wall.
-As Gaines came on scene, his Oldsmobile, possibly numbered 37, was clipped from behind by Stouffville, Ontario’s Peter Gibbons, causing Gaines to strike a set of water barrels on the track’s inside.
+On May 16th, a practice session was held for the drivers.
+This was to be the last practice session before registration, and as such, some drivers ran unnumbered cars with the plan to register the next day.
+During the session, Ted Comstock of Rockwell, North Carolina spun his car through turn four, skidding up the track and sending the Pontiac of successful Australian stock car racer Terri Sawyer, of Melbourne, into the wall.
+As Gaines came on scene, his #36 Chatlee Boat and Marine Oldsmobile Cutlass was clipped from behind by Stouffville, Ontario’s Peter Gibbons, causing Gaines to strike a set of water barrels on the track’s inside.

 Steve McEachern, 29, of Phoenix, approached the site of the wreck with the speedway caution lights still flashing.
-McEachern piloted his Chevrolet on the inside through the turn at high speed, seemingly attempting to race back to the line.
-With little time to react, slammed into Gaines’ right rear quarter panel at full speed.
+McEachern piloted his unnumbered Chevrolet, a recent purchase from Dale Earnhardt, on the inside through the turn at high speed, seemingly attempting to race back to the line.
+With little time to react, he slammed into Gaines’ right rear quarter panel at full speed.
 The impact knocked McEachern’s car onto its roof.
-McEachern, an off-road racing specialist who was brand new to speedways, spun several times upside-down before the car hit the grass in the quadoval, sending him back onto his wheels with a vicious bounce.
+McEachern, an off-road racing specialist who was also brand new to speedways, spun several times upside-down before the car hit the grass in the quadoval, sending him back onto his wheels with a vicious bounce.

 Rescuers found McEachern conscious in his car, with injuries to his hands, but otherwise fine.
 Upon reaching Gaines, however, two men, presumably crew members, walked over to Peter Gibbons’ stalled car and put their heads in their hands.
 Gaines had suffered severe head injuries in the crash, and was pronounced dead on arrival to the hospital 20 minutes later.